This page includes policy information for schools and council members.

 School councils play a key role in Victorian government schools.
 Participating as a school council member is a rewarding and challenging experience.
 The school council supports the principal to provide the best possible educational outcomes for students.

 These web pages support existing and prospective school councillors in their roles and school council processes.

-Improving school governance - a training package for school councils
+Improving school governance - reference documents for all school councillors and a key training package for councils